Different Types of Flies for Fishing Explained

 1. Wet Flies

 Wet flies are lures for fish at depths below the water’s surface.
-These flies typically have a weighted component known as the bead head that enables the fly to sink more quickly.
+These flies typically have a weighted component known as the bead head, enabling the fly to sink more quickly.

 However, when fishing in shallow and slow waters, you may want to use lighter wet flies that do not have beads so that you do not spook the fish or drag the bottom.